GoogleFeud/ts-runtime-checks/README.md

 ### `check<Type>(value)` utility function

 Utility function.
-Every call to this function gets replaced with an immediately-invoked arrow function, which returns the provided value, along with an array with errors.
+Every call to this function gets replaced with an immediately-invoked arrow function, which returns the provided value, along with an array of errors.

 ```ts
 const [value, errors] = check<[string, number]>(JSON.parse("[\"Hello\", \"World\"]"));